 Neither Scripture nor history record St. Philip’s death.
 According to Smith’s Bible Dictionary, our last glimpse of him in the New Testament appears in the account of St. Paul’s journey to Jerusalem.

-The Holy Spirit transmitted Revelation of the Soul over a span of four years.
-Soon after requesting heavenly instruction, I received a large, luminous manifestation of the Sphragis (the Seal of the Holy Spirit).
+The Holy Spirit transmitted Revelation of the Soul over a four-year span.
+Soon after requesting heavenly instruction I received a large, luminous manifestation of the Sphragis (the Seal of the Holy Spirit).
 In fall of 2012 (two months later) I first encountered my immortal soul.
-Then I received ongoing appearances of textual symbols, cloud and light.
-Early on, my full name twice appeared in the air above me, set within lines of otherwise unrecognizable script.
+Next, a large number of unfamiliar “visitors” entered my home and prayer space.
+After that I received ongoing appearances of textual symbols, cloud and light.
+Early on, my full name twice appeared in the air set within lines of otherwise unrecognizable script.

-The manifestations and direct wisdom provided by my Father, Christ, and soul have increased over time.
-The divine marriage bestowed in me a heightened awareness of the presence, oneness, and glorious love of God; curative and sensory gifts such as physical healing of self and others via prayer, proxy, and healing hands; the ability to work with the light; visual, auditory, and verbal interaction with inexplicable spectral life forms and divine ‘helper’ beings.
-At first upsetting—sometimes frightening—then and now, Eve and myself continue to love, share and rejoice in God, life, and creation.
+The manifestations and direct wisdom provided by Father, Christ, and Holy Spirit (via the soul) increased over time.
+The divine marriage bestowed in me a heightened awareness of the presence, oneness, and sublime love of God as well as curative and sensory gifts.
+These include physical healing of self and others via prayer, proxy, and healing hands; an ability to work with the light; visual, auditory, and verbal interaction with spectral life forms and divine beings.
+Dismayed at first—upset and sometimes frightened—then as now my Eve and I continue to love and rejoice in life, one another, and creation’s blessed children.

 — Andrew Michael, January 1, 2016